NVIDIA/aistore/docs/cli/alias.md

 `ais alias set ALIAS AIS_COMMAND`

-Create an alias "`ALIAS`" for `AIS_COMMAND`.
+Create an alias "`my-new-alias`" for existing `AIS_COMMAND`.

-Note: ALIAS is always a single word, or possibly multiple words connected with - (hyphen) or _ (underscore).
-The rest of arguments is the full command.
+Note: ALIAS must be a single word, or multiple words connected with - (hyphen) or _ (underscore).
+The arguments following ALIAS constitute the full `ais` command.
-The command can be put inside quotes for readability.
+The `ais` command can be put inside quotes for readability.

-For example, `ais alias set show-clu show cluster` and `ais alias set show-clu "show cluster"` creates the same alias.
+For example, `ais alias set show-clu show cluster` and `ais alias set show-clu "show cluster"` create the same alias for `show cluster`.

 ### Examples